geoffolson/garageDoorOpener/README.md

 # garageDoorOpener

-service for activating a garage door remotely
+Raspberry Pi service for activating a garage door remotely